owncast/owncast.github.io/docs/plugins/sdks/javascript.md

     └── plugin.test.js       a sample scenario test
 ```

-`npm install` runs a postinstall step that downloads and caches the build toolchain (including the test/serve runner).
-That's the only network step; everything after is local.
+`npm install` runs a postinstall step that fetches the prebuilt test and serve host binaries (the scenario runner and the dev server).
+Building and packaging a plugin need no download.
+This postinstall is the only network step, and everything after is local.

 ## Write a plugin

 A plugin is the object you pass to `definePlugin`.
-Define a method for each event you want to react to — the SDK derives the manifest's subscription list from which methods are present, so there's no separate list to keep in sync.
+Define a method for each event you want to react to: the SDK derives the manifest's subscription list from which methods are present, so there's no separate list to keep in sync.

 ```js
 const { definePlugin, owncast, filter } = require("@owncast/plugin-sdk");